alecyiu/solo_leveling/README.md

 # Solo Leveling: ML Hunter Exam

 A self-hosted ML quiz app with a Solo Leveling RPG theme.
-Study machine learning through an 8-week curriculum disguised as a hunter ranking system.
+Study machine learning disguised as a hunter ranking system.

 No API keys needed for the base experience — 50 pre-built questions are included.
 Generate more using the `claude` CLI.